alectrusty/alectrusty.github.io/content/home/about.md

 ## Hi, I'm Alec.

-I'm interested in applications of spatial predictive analytics within the realms of natural resource management, carbon economics, and environmental sustainability.
-I have an educational background in Environmental Science, three years experience in applied GIS, and in more recent years developed a savviness in programmatic data analysis and an interest in the data science framework.

 I consider myself an Environmental Data Scientist in training, but I have over two years of project-based experience with the [Center for Spatial Analysis & Research](https://www.pdx.edu/geography/center-for-spatial-analysis-research-csar) and the [Sustaining Urban Places Research Lab](http://www.suprlab.org/).
 I'm currently offering GIS & data services as an independent contractor.